1j-bla1/portfolio/_posts/2025-11-3-james-retrospective-blog.md

 `Make`

 Into the console log for it to work

+### Git pull

+This is a simple but vital rule in your code.
+When you git pull it updates your machine from all other commits people made.

+The reason this is so important is because if you and a group member change the same file and don’t git pull you are creating 2 different files in the same repo.
+This means one of your group member’s work has to be deleted.
+This is a foolish mistake which we unfortunately did by accident a few times

 ### Problems I experianced with Engine and Files

 Throughtout this trimester I had to solve many problems with my engine.
 Here are some of my struggles with my Kasm and Kali Linux